BeratDM/Mother-AI-Discord-Bot/README.md

 - Magical function: Mother.forbidden<br/>
   - Reposts a random media from channel history. *Surprize*
   - "mother.forbidden.settings" enables you to select between options like "youtube", "imgur", message attachments or text messages that includes links

+- Learn more about the Custom Status functionality with the command mother.customstatus (by default it's changing every couple minutes)

 - Any sentence that includes a city name and one of the defined weather words will trigger a weather info response